5umit-chandra/question_from_HackerRank/README.md

     OR tov.t_uq_view > 0
 ORDER BY con.contest_id;
 ```
+#### **Explanation:**
+- We're organizing data into two parts: one for counting submissions and another for counting views.
+- Then, we join these results with the main contest data.
+- The final query ensures we only show contests with some meaningful activity (submissions or views).
+- Results are sorted by contest ID for clarity.

 ## 🛠️ **Data Transformation Process**
-1. The data from the HackerRank website was extracted and copied into Excel for further processing.
+1. The data from the HackerRank website was extracted and copied into Excel.
 2. Within Excel, the **"Text to Columns"** feature was employed to structure the data appropriately.
 3. The transformed data was then imported into MySQL using the MySQL **Table Data Import Wizard**